In Georgia Senate Runoff, It Comes Down to Turnout

 The races will determine the makeup of the U.S. Senate, resolving the question whether the upper chamber will be friendly to the Biden administration and its plans for $2,000 Covid-19 stimulus checks, for instance, or if it will remain a Republican-dominated institution serving as a check on the incoming president.

+Both Senate races advanced to a runoff when none of the candidates received more than half the votes needed to win their races outright, as required by Georgia law.

+Warnock, pastor of the Atlanta church once headed by the Rev. Martin Luther King Jr., emerged from the field of candidates as Loeffler’s challenger.

 Heading into election night, the Georgia Secretary of State’s Office said the election process was largely smooth across the state.
-The average wait time to cast ballot was a only a minute, slashed from the average wait time of two minutes during the runoff election weeks before.
+The average wait time to cast a ballot was a only a minute, slashed from the average wait time of two minutes during the general election weeks before.

 In the early afternoon, one precinct had a wait time longer than 20 minutes, the office said.